Canadian soccer star Cyle Larin arrested for drunk driving in Florida

 Larin was arrested on a misdemeanour DUI alcohol or drugs charge and given a citation for driving on the wrong side of the road.
 He was released from the Orange County jail after spending the minimum mandated eight hours in custody following such an arrest in Florida.

 An Orlando City spokesman confirmed the charge but said it would not be making a comment until it had spoken to its player.
+The Canadian Soccer Association said it had been in contact with Orlando City and would issue a statement in due course.

 The Florida Highway Patrol arrest report said Larin’s Cadillac just missed hitting a Mercedes travelling in the proper lane.